 Without complete visibility across your (now distributed) network, problems like those outlined above have the potential to persist for a long time without detection.

 Increased dwell time leaves bad actors with even more time to burrow into your infrastructure.
 The average dwell time for attacks remains around three months, meaning that the security implications of this new reality won't be known for some time to come.
-According to the IDC, ExtraHop helps security teams to reduce dwell time by 60 percent.

 With cloud-native network detection and response from ExtraHop, organizations gain the perspective they need to secure their distributed business.
 Our approach applies advanced machine learning to all cloud and network traffic to provide complete visibility, real-time threat detection, and intelligent response across hybrid and multi-cloud environments.